acmurichmond/ICPC/games/README.md

-chess - evaluating check, checkmate, simulating
+# Chess

+Features include simulating a game, and checking if a given board is in check or checkmate

 (adapted from https://github.com/jeroenwzelf/simple-chess by jeroenwzelf)

+# Tic Tac Toe

-tic tac toe - using minimax to play, get value of a given board state
+Features include using minimax to play optimally, and getting the value of a given board state

 (adapted from https://github.com/AbdallahHemdan/MiniMax by AbdallahHemdan)